lamejam/lamejam.github.io/CodeOfConduct.md

 2. Send a direct email to Forest, the head of the LameJam moderation team at `forestkzanderson@gmail.com`

-All cases will be taken seriously and dealt with immediatly.
+All cases will be taken seriously and dealt with immediately.
 The privacy and security of the reporter of the incident will be respected.

 ## Attribution

-The LameJam Code of Conduct is apapted from the [Hack Code of Conduct](https://hackcodeofconduct.org/) and the [Contributor Covenant](https://www.contributor-covenant.org/).
+The LameJam Code of Conduct is adapted from the [Hack Code of Conduct](https://hackcodeofconduct.org/) and the [Contributor Covenant](https://www.contributor-covenant.org/).

 # Getting help with a violation or incident, the TLDR:

-If for any reason, you feel unsafe, unwelcome or uncomfortable as a result of an interaction related with the LameJam in any capacity, get in contact with the LameJam moderation team in either of the following ways:
+If for any reason, you feel unsafe, unwelcome, or uncomfortable as a result of an interaction related with the LameJam in any capacity, get in contact with the LameJam moderation team in either of the following ways:

 1. Contact any @Organizer on the LameJam Discord server by direct message